kunal7illinois/AutoAssist/README.md

 # AutoAssist: Vehicle Maintenance Question Answering Tool
-A CS410 Course Project - Fall 2025
+A CS410 Course Project – Fall 2025
 Author: Kunal Sinha (kunal7)

 ## Overview
 AutoAssist is a retrieval-based question answering system designed to help users understand and troubleshoot vehicle issues using natural language.
 A person may describe a problem in everyday terms, and the system connects that description to technical procedures found in automotive service manuals.
 AutoAssist expands user queries into terminology commonly found in manuals, detects the vehicle make when possible, and retrieves the most relevant maintenance steps or diagnostic checks.

-The system uses TF-IDF with cosine similarity for ranking passages, a rule-based expansion method for bridging informal and technical vocabulary, and a simple boosting mechanism to prioritize results for the detected manufacturer.
+The system uses TF-IDF with cosine similarity for ranking passages, a rule-based expansion method for bridging informal and technical vocabulary, and a boosting mechanism to prioritize results associated with the detected manufacturer.
 A Streamlit application provides an accessible interface, and an evaluation module supports precision-based assessment of retrieval effectiveness.

 ## Data Pipeline
 ### 1. PDF to Raw Text